Alessandro Ghiretti

 Alessandro Ghiretti (born 18 January 2002 in Montauban) is a French racing driver and former member of the Sauber Junior Team.

 Early life

-Alessandro was born in Montauban to a family from Italian origins.
+Ghiretti was born in Montauban to a family from Italian origins.
 His father Alain Ghiretti is an entrepreneur in metal construction.
-In the 1980s his father was a racing driver in Formula Renault and Formula 3000.
-Since August 2017 Alessandro's family resides in Marrakesh.
+In the 1980s, his father was a racing driver in Formula Renault and Formula 3000.
+Since August 2017, Alessandro's family resides in Marrakesh.

 Career

 Karting

 Ghiretti began karting at the age of seven, claiming numerous titles in his career, including the first place of the 2016 X30 Junior IAME National Final in Lavilledieu and the third place of the Challenge Europa X30 Junior B in Castelletto.

 Lower formulae

 In 2017, Ghiretti stepped up to single-seaters, contesting the Italian F4 championship.

 In December 2018, Ghiretti signed with the British team Dragon Hitech GP to run in the 2019 F3 Asian Championship, both the winter and main sessions.

-In 2019 he contested the ADAC Formula 4 Championship and Italian F4 Championship with US Racing-CHRS.
+In 2019, Ghiretti contested the ADAC Formula 4 Championship and Italian F4 Championship with US Racing-CHRS.
 In November, he attended the post-season tests of the Formula Renault Eurocup, at Autodromo Nazionale di Monza with ART Grand Prix and at Circuit Paul Ricard with Bhaitech.
-In March 2020 he took part in the pre-season test at Circuit Ricardo Tormo with MP Motorsport.
+In March 2020, he took part in the pre-season test at Circuit Ricardo Tormo with MP Motorsport.